 A surprisingly strategic action game.

-This was the first game I made while I was at university.
-The gameplay is simple – you spawn units from your side of the screen.
-The objective is to get your troops past your opponent for bonus points.
-To win you need to get a wizard unit past your adversary, usually through cunning or by using a points advantage.
-It was based on a game called Wizard Battle made by Foppy.
+This was the first game I made while at university.
+The gameplay is simple – you spawn units from your side of the screen, with the objective of getting your troops past your opponent.
+To win you need to sneak a wizard unit past your adversary, usually through cunning stacking of units, or by leveraging a points advantage.
+This core mechanic was based on Wizard Battle, created by Foppy

-In 2012 Foppy followed up with a sequel to Wizard Battle, namely Wizard Battle 2.
-It’s available on Google Play and Kongregate.
-I recommend giving it a try, but think the original PC game had more charm.
+In 2012 Foppy followed up with a sequel to Wizard Battle, the aptly named Wizard Battle 2.
+It’s available on Google Play